This Guide will teach you the basic concept of Aquaponics farming.

-As the world’s population keeps rising, new ways of producing food that isn’t as effortful, environmentally harmful, or space inconvenient have been discovered and developed, in order to maintain the balance between our natural resources and our individual and community health.
+As the world’s population keeps rising, new ways of producing food that isn’t as effortful, environmentally harmful, or space inconvenient have been discovered and developed to maintain the balance between our natural resources and our individual and community health.

 A very popular line of thought is to look at our best and most natural food producer – Mother Nature.
 If you study lakes and oceans, you’ll see the symbiosis created between animals and plants results in a fantastic and healthy environment, perfect for the growth of biodiversity.
 When we bring that symbiosis to a more human environment, we call it Aquaponics, and today we will explain to you everything you need to know about it.